Photo by ethermoon on Flickr |

 For instance, in the incident I described earlier, between my daughter and her dad, she was still crying hard when we climbed up on my lap to begin the micro-circle.
 After holding her for a minute quietly and wiping her face a bit, I began with something like this:

-"Rachel, what would you like your dad to know?"
+"Rachel, what would you like your dad to know?"5.
+LET THEM EAT CAKE (or carrots)

 Rachel continues to cry.